iamnihal/extractor/README.md

 This tool uses Regular Expression (RegEx) to extract specific informations from a file.

 ### Note:-
 I have tested this tool with the files having extensions like txt, html, json, xml, csv, js, css and many others.
-Extractor is incapable to pull out informations from a file in which the raw source code is exist in binary or in other format except plain text.
+Extractor is incapable to pull out informations from a file in which the raw source code is exist in binary or in other format type except plain text.